200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-OutOfTheCrucibleAFire.md

 ```
 ## Author Comments (if any)

-Out Of The Crucible, A Fire was inspired by Niamh Schönherr's Tea Ceremony, as well as countless hours decompressing with friends after long gaming sessions and talking about our characters.
+Out Of The Crucible, A Fire was inspired by Niamh SchÃ¶nherr's Tea Ceremony, as well as countless hours decompressing with friends after long gaming sessions and talking about our characters.